Thursday, November 17, 2011

 Ramon's 1st big mountain-Volcan Pichincha 4696m

 Well...this dad is just so darn proud of his little boy that he had to do a separate entry for this achievment!
 On his own two legs, at age 4.10, Ramon made it up his first big mountain!
 700 vertical metres height gain; 4 hours up, 1 hour on top, and 2.5 down, on a rare clear day in what is supposed to be the middle of the rainy season.
 What makes this even more amazing is that we all climbed up the extinct Volcano behind our house, Ilalo, the day before, for about a 600-700m gain!
-And furthermore, upon returning home from Pichincha at 5pm, he had a bath and then went to play at the new playground at the school and rode his bike unit dark, just before 7pm.
+And furthermore, upon returning home from Pichincha at 5pm, he had a bath and then went to play at the new playground at the school and rode his bike until dark, just before 7pm.
 Dad stayed at home for that one, licking his wounds.
 Of course I'm sore today and Ramon is a bundle of non-stop energy.

 At the start....4000m at the top of the gonola ride up from Quito.

 A piece of Quito in the foreground.
 We live at the base of the round hill, which is an extinct volcano below Quito.
-Antisana at 5700m? in the background.
+Antisana at 5700m in the background.

 Cotopaxi and South Quito